Here is what you need to look for: QuantumScape Corporation (QS)

-QuantumScape Corporation (QS) is priced at $10.30 after the most recent trading session.
-At the very opening of the session, the stock price was $11.07 and reached a high price of $11.074, prior to closing the session it reached the value of $10.84.
-The stock touched a low price of $10.59.Recently in News on July 13, 2022, QuantumScape Announces Timing of Second Quarter 2022 Financial Results and Webcast.
-QuantumScape Corporation (NYSE: QS), a leader in developing next-generation solid-state lithium-metal batteries for use in electric vehicles, today announced it will release 2022 second-quarter financial results after market close on Wednesday, July 27, 2022.
-This will be followed by a conference call at 2:00 p.m.
-Pacific Time (5:00 p.m.
-Eastern Time).
-Jagdeep Singh, co-founder and chief executive officer, and Kevin Hettrich, chief financial officer, will participate on the call.
+QuantumScape Corporation (QS) is priced at $10.43 after the most recent trading session.
+At the very opening of the session, the stock price was $10.70 and reached a high price of $10.70, prior to closing the session it reached the value of $10.82.
+The stock touched a low price of $10.195.Recently in News on July 27, 2022, QuantumScape Reports Second Quarter 2022 Business and Financial Results.
+QuantumScape Corporation (NYSE: QS), a leader in the development of next-generation solid-state lithium-metal batteries for use in electric vehicles, today announced its business and financial results for the second quarter of 2022, which ended June 30.
 You can read further details here

 QuantumScape Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $23.68 on 01/03/22, with the lowest value was $8.22 for the same time period, recorded on 06/16/22.